fcannizzohz/demo-sql-service/README.md

 ### Streaming

-Start producer of temperature data `TemperatureProducer`.
+The class `TemperatureProducer` produces random temperatures for a list of city IDs.
+Run it via its `main()`.

 This generates data in the form of `{"city_id":1003,"temperature":19, "ts", "2025-06-12T12:09:42""}` in a topic called `temperature_updates`

 Create mapping to the topic by running the [Temperature Updates Mapping](./src/main/resources/temperature_updates_mapping.sql) SQL in Management Centre or by running `SetupSeedData$SetupTemperatureUpdatesMapping#main()`: